Bearings with brains make intelligent machines

 A similar solution, further in the future, is being developed for wheel end bearings in the rail segment.
 These critical components are normally changed at set intervals, regardless of their condition.
 SKF Insight creates a cost effective way of collecting condition monitoring data so that service bearing life, and change-out intervals, are determined based on actual, rather than predicted, operating conditions.

 The ability to monitor and transmit information on operating conditions will bring about a revolution in bearings, in terms of maintenance planning, total cost of ownership and maximising machine efficiency.
 Bearings have long been considered the heart of rotating machinery.
 Now, by imbuing them with intelligence, SKF Insight makes them the brain as well.
-It goes beyond traditional condition monitoring, into what might be called ‘future reliability’ – identifying potential problems before they occur, and taking immediate corrective action.
+It goes beyond traditional condition monitoring, into what might be called ‘future reliability’ – spotting potential problems before they occur, and taking immediate corrective action.

 SKF Insight is already being put to work in high-end applications such as wind turbines.
 But consider the machine that we spend most of our time with: the car.
 Think about all the problems that could be avoided with this kind of advance intelligence, and you can see why the technology embodied within SKF Insight is truly a revolution – joining both bearings and condition monitoring.